Mysterious box leads to table tennis success for Nunavik - ExBulletin

 Do you want it? the caller from the Inukjuak youth center asked.
 It is yours.

-Little did Khan know it at the time, but that surprise gift was the start of Inukjuak’s homegrown table tennis program and the first steps towards Nunavik’s multiple Arctic Winter Games appearances in the sport.
+Khan didn’t know it at the time, but that surprise gift was the start of Inukjuak’s homegrown table tennis program and the first steps toward Nunavik’s multiple Arctic Winter Games appearances in the sport.

 When I arrived in Nunavik in 2000, not much was happening in the city, Khan said during a short break between Nunavik’s games at MacDonald Island Park in Wood Buffalo, Alta, where this year’s Games are being held.